-Sucralose can be sprinkled on your cereal, in your coffee or used as an ingredient in cooking and baking.
+It can be sprinkled on your cereal, in your coffee or used as an ingredient in cooking and baking.
 Splenda is available in large packages for use in baking and cooking.
-It's important to note that Splenda is a blend of sucralose and some starches that contain some calories - so Splenda has about 95 calories per cup.
+It's important to note that Splenda is a blend of sucralose and some starches that have some calories - so Splenda has about 95 calories per cup.

 There are a few anecdotal reports of adverse reactions to sucralose, and some dubious websites claim it's a cause of several illnesses including thymus damage, which could affect the immune system.
-This claim is based on one laboratory study where young rats fed sucralose and low-calorie diets suffered from shrinking thymus glands.
-This is a common response for rats when they are under stress due to weight loss for any reason and isn't specific to sucralose consumption.
+That claim is based on one laboratory study where young rats fed sucralose and low-calorie diets suffered from shrinking thymus glands.
+But that's a common response for rats when they are under stress due to weight loss for any reason and isn't specific to sucralose consumption.
 Follow-up studies did not discover any evidence of immune system dysfunction.

 International Food Information Council.
 "Everything You Need to Know About Sucralose."
 June 2004.